 The Aggie Recreation Center (ARC) is the new home for Campus Recreation programs and services and was funded entirely by the students for the students!
-The ARC has established itself as the hub for student activity and engagement on Campus and has created a connection between the students like no other building before it.
+The ARC has established itself as the hub for student activity and engagement on campus and has created a connection between the students like no other building before it.

 - The proposed ARC project was voted on and passed by the students during the general student elections in February 2012.
-The student referendum passed and legislative approval for the project was achieved during the Spring 2013 legislative session.
+The student referendum passed, and legislative approval for the project was achieved during the Spring 2013 legislative session.

-- The cost of the project was approximately $30 million, which includes design, permits, construction and equipment.
+- The cost of the project was approximately $30 million, which includes design, permits, construction, and equipment.
 The students' contribution to the project will be a $75 building bond replacing the current $25 Aggie Legacy Fields bond which began Fall 2015.

 - AJC Architecture of Salt Lake City, Utah and 360 Architects of Kansas City, Missouri were selected to design the ARC in the summer of 2013.
-The firms worked under the direction of a USU team composed of professional staff from Campus Recreation, USU Facilities staff, the Vice President of Student Services, and students from the executive council.
+The firms worked under the direction of a USU team composed of professional staff from Campus Recreation, USU Facilities staff, the Vice President of Student Affairs, and students from the executive council.
 Layton Construction of Salt Lake City, Utah was selected to build the ARC in late 2013.